gypsydave5/gypsydave5.github.io/posts/kotlin-a-case-against-syntactic-sugar.md

 Well even though that thing looks like a function, it's going to get compiled down to some Java bytecode which will turn it into a method on a class.
-I have no idea how that happens - but I imagine it's something like using a different vtable for variables and functions like we get in Common Lisp.
+I have no idea how that happens - but I imagine it's something like using a different lookup table for variables and functions like we get in Common Lisp.

 So we need to reference the function like this: